alex-hh/profam/notes/distributed_training.md

 from the discussion thread?
 Does interleave datasets sample without replacement?
 How exactly does e.g. all exhausted work?
+Is it possible to remake shards for an already sharded dataset?

 ```python
 import torch